IAmStrong/Locations/README.md

 <li>update locations data</li>
 <li>delete locations</li>

-It is written in OOP style.
+It is developed using OOP techniques and has lots of animations.
-The animations